ironexdev/create-ent-stack/README.md

 ## How To Publish

-1/ Run `pnpm run set-version` to version of the ENT Stack to be used
+1/ Run `pnpm run set-version <version>` to set version of the ENT Stack to be used
 - Make sure to check the correct version was set to src/ent-stack-version.txt and to README.md

+2/ Run `pnpm run build` to build the package

-2/ Bump package version in `package.json`
+3/ Bump package version in `package.json`

-3/ Run `pnpm run create` to create new project
+4/ Run `pnpm run create` to create new project

-4/ Test the new project
+5/ Test the new project
 - Navigate to the newly created project
 - Run `pnpm fire` to setup the project
 - Manually test the project (automatic tests are not yet implemented)

-5/ Run `pnpm publish` to publish new version of the package
+6/ Run `npm publish` to publish new version of the package